Evolving with Covid-19

 How UVC Can Help

 A powerful way to succeed at IP is to incorporate UVC into your plan.
 According to the FDA, UVC radiation is a known disinfectant for air and nonporous surfaces.
 UVC radiation has effectively been used for decades to reduce the spread of bacteria and harmful pathogens.
 The best UVC dosing solutions work to reach all areas within a treated room, including those in shadowed or hard-to-reach places.
 By penetrating areas that manual cleaning and other technology cannot, UVC ensures disinfection is as complete as possible.
 UVC radiation can only inactivate a virus if the virus is directly exposed to the radiation.
-A UV disinfection system administers the specific dose of ultraviolet light needed to eradicate harmful pathogens in an operating room, emergency room, patient room or other area of possible contamination.
+A UV disinfection system administers the specific dose of ultraviolet light needed to reduce harmful pathogens in an operating room, emergency room, patient room or other area of possible contamination.
 The best UVC systems also capture the date, time, operator, room number, and cycle time to ensure you have the proof of compliance data needed for government reporting and communication to patients.
 When bundled with manual cleaning and disinfection protocols, the technology significantly reduces the presence of patient exposure to HAIs and community-spread pathogens.

 Get More Information